 Racking Collapse Videos

-Pallet Racking Inspection Checklist
+HSE Racking Inspection Legislation

 Pallet racking inspection requirements may not always appear to be so clear to anyone new to warehouse management.
 A technically competent person needs to carry out inspections.
 The Health & Safety Executive (HSE) offers help in this area, providing advisory guidance to ensure you remain compliant with legal requirements.
 We are often asked if pallet racking inspections are a legal requirement.
-For the answer and a pallet racking inspection checklist, click here.